Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 Zerodha charges no withdrawal fees, however, you can only withdraw money through bank transfers.

 How long does it take to withdraw money from Zerodha?
-We tested the credit card/bank transfer withdrawal and it took 2 business days.
+Our bank transfer took 2 business days.

 You can only withdraw money to accounts in your name.